signalfx/signalfx-agent/docs/monitors/processlist.md

 # processlist

- This monitor reports processlist information for Windows Hosts.
+ (Windows Only) This monitor reports processlist information for Windows Hosts.

 Sample YAML configuration: